waterbear-cloud/paco/docs/paco-config.rst

       - Constraints
       - Default
     * - autoscalinggroups
-      - List<string>
+      - List<PacoReference>
-      - A list of refs to  Auto Scaling groups that CodeDeploy automatically deploys revisions to when new instances are created
+      - AutoScalingGroups that CodeDeploy automatically deploys revisions to when new instances are created
-      -
+      - Paco Reference to `ASG`_.
       -
     * - ignore_application_stop_failures
       - Boolean